 Despite its temporary nature, some TPS holders have been in the U.S. for more than 20 years.
 The countries of Honduras and Nicaragua were first designated in 1999, and El Salvador in 2001, due to natural disasters in Central America.
 The conditions in those countries never sufficiently improved, resulting in continuing TPS designations every 18 months.

 Over the years, many TPS holders sought to obtain permanent residence in the U.S., whether through family-based or employment-based immigration.
-Section 1255 of the Immigration and Nationality Act (INA) permits a nonimmigrant to adjust his or her status to LPR, under certain conditions—one of which is a lawful admission into the United States.
+Section 1255 of the Immigration and National Act (INA) permits a nonimmigrant to adjust his or her status to LPR, under certain conditions—one of which is a lawful admission into the United States.
 Over the past decade, several federal courts have been asked to consider whether the conferral of TPS, which results in a beneficiary being “considered as being in, and maintaining, lawful status as a nonimmigrant,” is sufficient to meet the lawful admission requirement of INA §1255(a).
 Three appellate courts—for the Third, Fifth, and Eleventh Circuits—found that it is not sufficient, and that a grant of TPS does not absolve an unlawful entry.
 Three different appellate courts—for the Sixth, Eighth, and Ninth Circuits—held the opposite.
 As a result, TPS holders in some parts of the country were able to apply for adjustment of status to LPR despite entering the country unlawfully, while others were not.

 The Supreme Court accepted the case of Mayorkas v.
 Sanchez in early 2021 to resolve the conflict between these decisions.
 Justice Elena Kagan, writing for a unanimous Court, concluded that INA §1255 generally requires both a lawful admission and the maintenance of lawful nonimmigrant status to adjust to LPR.
 A grant of TPS provides lawful status, but does not alter a previous unlawful entry, nor does it otherwise equate to a lawful admission.